CarlosCujcuj/Image-Steganography/README.md

 ### Images
 To save images within other images there's a step before this.
 First we need to encode to image to **Base64**, which is a group of binary-to-text encoding schemes that represent binary data in an ASCII string. letters or other alphanumeric with numbers.
 Every alphanumeric character is represented by a number in the ASCII table.
-Like we see in the image below
+Like we see in the image below from the site [base64-image.de](https://www.base64-image.de/)

 <p align="center">
 <img src="https://github.com/CarlosCujcuj/Image-Steganography/blob/master/imgs/Screen%20Shot%202019-12-04%20at%201.26.31%20PM.png" height="250" />